dzaarsyd/dzaarsyd/README.md

 ### Hello world 👋
-I am a business student but I'm also interested in programming
+I am Kia, a business management student of Brawijaya University who is also interested in programming!
-- 🔭 Working on several projects pointing out social issues
+- 🔭 Working on several projects pointing out social and economic issues in Indonesia
-- 🌱 A machine learning student
+- 🌱 A machine learning graduate of Bangkit Academy 2021

 <br>
 <br>